tapanbk/tapanbk.github.io/_posts/2021-06-27-ultimate-guides-to-crontab-and-awesome-example.md

 So, the parts of a cron command are:

-1. The first five fields <span style="color: #00fae0">a b c d e</span> specify the time/date and recurrence of the job.
+1. The first five fields <span class="important">a b c d e</span> specify the time/date and recurrence of the job.
-2. In the second section, the <span style="color: #00fae0">/directory/command <span> specifies the location and script you want to run.
+2. In the second section, the <span class="important">/directory/command <span> specifies the location and script you want to run.
-3. The final segment <span style="color: #00fae0">output</span> is optional.
+3. The final segment <span class="important">output</span> is optional.
 It defines how the system notifies the user of the job completion

 ### Cron Job Time Format